Egypt media criticism of Sisi raises questions on allies' support

 He went on to become president at least partly by rallying them behind a crackdown on the Muslim Brotherhood, which he declared a terrorist group that threatened Egypt’s existence.

-“This is less conspiracy, more normal bread-and-butter politics returning,” said one Western diplomat. “(It‘s) a sign of Sisi’s success in dialling down the economic and security crisis, but (also) a sign of his weakness so far in managing the other power centres - securocrats, judges, bureaucrats and businessmen.”
+“This is less conspiracy, more normal bread-and-butter politics returning,” said one Western diplomat. “(It‘s) a sign of Sisi’s success in dialing down the economic and security crisis, but (also) a sign of his weakness so far in managing the other power centers – securocrats, judges, bureaucrats and businessmen.”

 Autocrat Hosni Mubarak managed Egypt’s staggering political, economic and social problems for decades through his National Democratic Party until his overthrow in 2011.
 Sisi, however, has no all-powerful state entity to help him.